Jasonchan35/ax_project_gen/README.md

 C++ Project Generator

 ### Feature Highlights:
-* Lightweight - only require C++11, libuuid and good to go! *( No python, java or bunch of libraries / packages required )*
+* Lightweight - only require C++11, libuuid and good to go! *( No lua, python, java or bunch of libraries / packages dependencies )*

 * Able to run on multiple platforms *( Windows / MacOSX / Linux / FreeBSD )*

 * Auto inherit configuration from depended project, for instance executable project depends on library <br> will inherit all settings by default *( e.g. include_dir, cpp_defines, output_library ...etc )*

 * Support wildcard, glob with sub-directories *( example: ```src/**/*.cpp```,  means all c++ files within `src` folder including all sub-directories )*

+* Support Unicode file Path with space and non-Latin characters

 * Precompiled header - also apply force-include to all c++ files<br>
 `(*In vs2015 precompiledHeader.cpp will be auto generated)`